quintonwall/articles/README.md

 # articles
-A collection of markdown articles I've written and published around the interwebs
+A collection of markdown articles I'm working on, have written and published around the interwebs.